envygeeks/jekyll-assets/README.md

   #     output URL:   /assets/javascripts/app-4f41243847da693a4f356c0486114bc6.css
   #
   cachebust: hard
   #
+  # Whenever or not cache compiled assets (enabled by default).
+  # Caching significantly improves compilation performance, but you might need
+  # clean it up time after time with `jekyll assets:cleanup` command.
+  #
+  cache_assets: true
+  #
   # Specifies list of MIME types that needs to have gzipped versions.
   # You can set it to `false` to disable gzipping.
 Only javascripts and